-The local sky subtraction consists on modeling the sky trend for each row of spatial pixels for each spectrum on the CCD.
-The advantage of this method is that the signal is not resampled before the sky is subtracted, reducing in this way the problems related to small-scale interpolation.
+The local sky subtraction consists on modeling the sky trend for each column of pixels for each spectrum on the CCD.
+48 The advantage of this method is that the signal is not resampled before the sky is subtracted, reducing in this way the problems related to small-scale interpolation.

-A MAPPED\SKY\SCI\MXU (page 109) is produced in this case.
+A MAPPED\SKY\SCI\MXU (page 111) is produced in this case.
 Note that global and median sky subtractions cannot be used if the local sky subtraction is applied.